James Hicks

 Welcome!

-I am Associate Professor of Law at WashU, where my research centers on innovation law and policy.
+I am Associate Professor of Law and Associate Professor of Finance (by courtesy) at WashU, where my research centers on innovation law and policy.

 I'm particularly interested in understanding whether and how intellectual property law affects people's incentives to create new technologies and expressive work.
 I also conduct empirical studies of the legal system more broadly, including projects that explore the changing nature of the Supreme Court's docket selection, and the corporate response to the #MeToo movement.